wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/_index.md

 type: common-landing
 ---

-The topics in this section include instructions for users on how to use pre- and post- backups rules with PX-Backup to achieve application consistent backups.
+The topics in this section include instructions for users on how to use pre- and post- backup rules with PX-Backup to achieve application-consistent backups.